adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

     -   `appTitle` : The application title.
     -   `version` : The version used for content packages.
     -   `appId` : The application Id.
+    -   `osgiFoldersToRename` : OSGi config folders that need to be renamed.
+The existing/source OSGi config folder PATH (JCR path starting from '/apps') is expected as key, and the replacement OSGi folder NAME is expected as value.

+        (NOTE 1 : All OSGi config folders under the same path and with same replacement name will be MERGED.)

+        (NOTE 2 : If there exists OSGi config files with the same pid/filename in more than one config folders which are to be merged, they will not be overwritten.
+A warning regrading the same will be generated in the summary report and result log file.
+User would need to manually evaluate which config to persist.)

 Example: